pavo-etc/rake/README.md

 # rake

-Client and server applications for rake, a protocol for remote execution and distributed compilation.
+Client and server applications for rake, a protocol for distributed compilation and remote command execution.

 *r(emote) + (m)ake = rake*